 Asset Management.
 We face competition both in the pursuit of outside investors for the Existing Gladstone Funds and any Future Gladstone Funds and in acquiring investments in attractive portfolio companies and making other investments.
 Depending on the investment, we expect to face competition primarily from private equity funds, specialized investment funds, hedge fund sponsors, commercial banks and other financial institutions, corporate buyers and other parties, including, primarily, other BDCs and REITs.
 Many of these competitors are substantially larger and have considerably greater financial, technical and marketing resources than are generally available to us.
 Several of these competitors have recently raised funds, or are expected to raise funds, with significant amounts of capital and many of them have similar investment objectives to our funds, which may create additional competition for investment opportunities.
 Some of these competitors may also have a lower cost of capital and access to funding sources that are not available to us or the funds that we manage, which may create competitive disadvantages for us with respect to investment opportunities.
-In addition, some of these competitors may have higher risk tolerances, different risk assessments or lower return thresholds, which could allow them to consider a wider variety of investments and to bid more aggressively than us for investments that we want to make on behalf of our funds or through proprietary accounts.
-Corporate buyers may be able to achieve synergistic cost savings with regard to an investment that may provide them with a competitive advantage in bidding for an investment.
+In addition, some of these competitors may also have a lower return thresholds, which could allow them to consider a wider variety of investments and to bid more aggressively than us for investments or lower return thresholds, which could allow them to consider a wider variety of investment and to bid more aggressively than us for investment to an investment that may provide them with a competitive advantage in bidding for an investment.
 Moreover, the allocation of increasing amounts of capital to alternative investment strategies by institutional and individual investors may lead to a reduction in the size and duration of pricing inefficiencies that many of our funds seek to exploit.